awsdocs/aws-support-user-guide/doc_source/cloudwatch-metrics-ta.md

 ### View Trusted Advisor metrics \(CLI\)<a name="view-metrics-aws-cli"></a>

-You can use the [aws cloudwatch list\-metrics](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/list-metrics.html) AWS CLI command to view available metrics for Trusted Advisor\.
+You can use the [list\-metrics](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/list-metrics.html) AWS CLI command to view available metrics for Trusted Advisor\.

 **Example : List all metrics for Trusted Advisor**
 The following example specifies the `AWS/TrustedAdvisor` namespace to view all metrics for Trusted Advisor\.